Curtains Code Cracker – Curtain Poles

 - Curtain drop – The finished measurement from the very top edge of a curtain to the bottom of the hem.

-- Pelmet – A rigid board or box usually made from lightweight ply wood or stiffened buckram, slightly padded and covered in fabric; which covers the curtain track and heading tape at the top of curtains, above a window.
+- Pelmet – A rigid board or box usually made from lightweight ply wood or stiffened buckram, slightly padded and covered in fabric; which covers the curtain track and curtain header tape at the top of curtains, above a window.

 - Valance – A short, soft gathered skirt which covers the curtain track and heading tape at the top of curtains, above a window.